Click here to read Episode 3

 I felt like standing up and slapping her.
 What kind of rude child was this?
 Why would she talk to her mother like that.

 Dotun’s mother flared up.
 ‘I can clearly see that you are out of your mind.
-Your brother killed himself when we gave him was every spiritual and material support any child could need.
+Your brother killed himself when we poured on him every spiritual and material support any child could need.
 You have the guts to stand here and accuse me of killing my own son?’

 Dunni wiped her tears.
 ‘I want the world to know how wicked you are.
 You ended his life long before now.
 You manipulated him!
 You killed him!’

-Her mother slapped her across her face.
+Her mother slapped her across the face.
 ‘I just lost my son.
 Dunni, don’t let me lose my temper.’